 Andrew Wehrle was a man of industry and didn’t limit himself only to Middle Bass island wine; he also dabbled in other areas of

-Of course, the story doesn’t end there, but the chapter of Wehrle’s on Middle Bass does.
+Of course, the island wine story doesn’t end there, but the chapter of Wehrle’s on Middle Bass does.
 While George Lonz is probably Middle Bass’s most known figure, it just needed to be said there was more to the island than what “King George” brought to it.
-After all, there was Andrew Wehrle and without him there just may never have been what would become the Famous Wine Islands of Lake Erie.
+After all, there was Andrew Wehrle; without him, there just may never have been what would become the Famous Wine Islands of Lake Erie.